Guide to Selling a House by Auction

 Auction is one of the most reliable methods of sale available.
 Approximately 80%+ of properties that are entered into auction will go on to successfully sell.
 But still, we’re frequently asked what happens if my property doesn’t sell at auction?
 It’s one of the the top 5 questions asked by home sellers.

-Traditional auction
+On-the-day auction

-If bidding fails to reach the reserve price at traditional auction, the auctioneer will try to secure a sale as soon as possible after the auction.
+If bidding fails to reach the reserve price at an on-the-day auction, the auctioneer will try to secure a sale as soon as possible after the auction.
 In some cases that might be within a few minutes of bidding ending.
 If a sale cannot be concluded on auction day, the property will be advertised as “available” and the auctioneer will continue to advertise the property on the portals (e.g. Rightmove and Zoopla) for a period after the auction.

-If the property doesn’t sell soon after the auction, the auctioneer will invite you to enter the property into their next auction (most traditional auctioneers will not charge you an additional entry fee for this).
+If the property doesn’t sell soon after the auction, the auctioneer will invite you to enter the property into their next auction (most auctioneers will not charge you an additional entry fee for this).
 Sometimes properties just need a bit more time on the market, so you should stand a better chance of selling next time around.

 There is no commission to pay if the property doesn’t sell with the timeframe you have agreed with the auctioneer.
 But just like most estate agency agreements, if you later sell to a buyer who was introduced by the auction company within their appointed timeframe, you may be liable to paying the auctioneers commission.

-Modern auction
+Extended auction

 5. Reduced audience of buyers